Nepal and Bhutan Tour

 Frequently Asked Questions

-During the tour, you can exchange significant currencies like USD, GBP, Euro, SGD, and other major currencies.
-However, we highly recommend you carry USD in Bhutan.
+During the tour, you can exchange major currencies like USD, GBP, Euro, and SGD.
+But for Bhutan specifically, we recommend bringing USD to make things easier.

 5.0